daniil/cs50/notes/tracks/web/javascript.md

 HTML page is modeled as a tree structure.
-All nested elements are represented as nodes of that tree.
+All nested elements are represented as nodes of that tree, where each nested element is a child of a node in the tree.
 This model is referred to as Document Object Model.

-JS allows us to manipulate DOM, extract, update and replace parts of our page.
+JS allows us to manipulate DOM, extract, update and replace parts of our page without refreshing.

 One of the ways to output the information in a browser is by using an `alert` function.